davidmolina/davidmolina.github.io/resume.md

 *Dover Coders - Dover, Delaware, May 2012 to Feb 2013*

-Created and co-organized a Dover Coders meetup group with another co-worker, Lawrence Wehle, while I was deployed here.
-We had over a dozen meetups, and my first entry into software development.
+Created and co-organized a Dover Coders meetup group with another JPED co-worker, Lawrence Wehle, while I was deployed to Dover AFB.
+We had over a dozen meetups, and it was rewarding meeting local experienced programmers.

 # Advisor